Maxime-Cllt/SpeedStream/README.md

 - **POST /api/create-speed**: Submit new speed data into the database.
 - **GET /api/get-speed?limit=500**: Retrieve speed data with a limit on the number of records returned.
 - **GET /api/get-speed/pagination?offset=0&limit=500**: Retrieve speed data with pagination support.
-- **GET /api/get-speed/today**: Retrieve speed data for today with pagination support.
+- **GET /api/get-speed/today?limit=500**: Retrieve speed data for today with a limit on the number of records returned.

 ## 🧪 Example Usage